 Russian and Japanese imperial ambitions had led to the Russo-Japanese War breaking out in early 1904, with the two countries battling over control of areas of China and Korea.
-Following a number of defeats in the South China Sea and the Sea of Japan Russia decided to reinforce its navy by sending a large number of warships from Russia’s Baltic Fleet – including some of their newest and most powerful battleships under the command of Admiral Zinovy Rozhestvensky – to the Far East.
+Following a number of defeats in the South China Sea and the Sea of Japan, Russia decided to reinforce its navy by sending a large number of warships from Russia’s Baltic Fleet – including some of their newest and most powerful battleships under the command of Admiral Zinovy Rozhestvensky – to the Far East.
 The planned route would take the fleet out of the Baltic Sea and through the North Sea and English Channel.
-The fleet would then enter the Mediterranean and head through the Suez Canal and Red Sea and then on to Japan through the Indian Ocean – a journey of many thousands of miles.
+The fleet would then enter the Mediterranean and head through the Suez Canal and then on to Japan through the Indian Ocean, a journey of many thousands of miles.

 The Events of the Dogger Bank Incident

-The Russian Fleet approached the Gamecock fleet in thick fog.
-The Russian Fleet approached, and the trawlers used lights and flares to identify themselves as fishing vessels.
+The Russian Fleet approached the Gamecock fleet in thick fog, and the trawlers used lights and flares to identify themselves as fishing vessels.
 However, the Russians concluded that they were Japanese Navy vessels, and possibly thought that the flares were some sort of weapon being fired at them.
-Using powerful searchlights to illuminate the area the Russians began firing cannons at the fishing vessels with the trawler Crane being hit with shells killing two crew members instantly.
-The vessel began to sink but the remaining crew were rescued by other trawlers, despite some being seriously injured.
+Using powerful searchlights to illuminate the area the Russians began firing cannons at the fishing vessels with the trawler Crane being hit with shells killing two crew members.
+Crane began to sink but the remaining crew were rescued by other trawlers, although some were seriously injured.
 Once they realised they were under attack the trawlers attempted to scatter but many had their nets down as they were engaged in fishing when the attack took place and could only travel at the speed of a few knots.
 The trawlers Mino and Moulmein were hit with multiple shells, injuring many crew members.
-However, the majority stayed afloat as the Russian’s believed more ‘enemy’ vessels were approaching from the other side and turned their fire in this direction.
-However, this turned out to be more of their own ships from the Baltic Fleet coming into the area and for a short while Russian warships exchanged fire with each other.
-At least two Russian sailors were killed by fire from their own ships, and the battleship Aurora being damaged below the waterline by a direct hit from another Russian vessel.
+Many of the British trawlers were saved as the Russian’s believed more enemy vessels were approaching from the other side and turned their fire in this direction.
+This turned out to be more of their own ships from the Baltic Fleet coming into the area and for a short while Russian warships exchanged fire with each other.
+At least two Russian sailors were killed by shelling from their own ships, and the battleship Aurora was damaged below the waterline by a direct hit from another Russian vessel.

 The British were understandably outraged by the incident.
 As news of the incident broke crowds gathered in Trafalgar Square to protest against the Russians.
-For a short while a war between Britain and Russia looked likely as the British Home Fleet was prepared for war and other British warships which were already at sea made their way towards the Baltic Fleet and shadowed the Russian ships as they made their way to the Atlantic.
-However, the Russians took action to resolve the situation by instructing the Baltic Fleet to dock in Vigo, Spain where the Russian officers thought to be responsible for the incident were ejected from the fleet.
-Russia then also agreed to attend an independent inquiry in Paris which would independently address the Dogger Bank Incident.
+For a short while a war between Britain and Russia looked likely as the British Home Fleet was prepared for action and other British warships which were already at sea made their way towards the Baltic Fleet and shadowed the Russian ships as they made their way to the Atlantic.
+However, the Russians took action to resolve the situation by instructing the Baltic Fleet to dock in Vigo, Spain where the Russian officers thought to be responsible for the incident were ejected from their ships.
+Russia then also agreed to attend an independent inquiry in Paris which would address the Dogger Bank Incident.
 This had the effect of appeasing the British and the threat of war between Britain and Russia receded.

 In the inquiry it also emerged that a similar incident had already taken place shortly before the Baltic Fleet’s encounter with the British trawlers.
 A few days earlier the Russian ship Kamchatka became separated from the rest of the Baltic fleet.
-Once the Kamchatka joined back up the crew announced that they had been encountered Japanese destroyers and fired hundreds shells at the approaching vessels, forcing them to retreat.
+Once the Kamchatka joined back up the crew announced that they had encountered Japanese destroyers and fired hundreds of shells at the approaching vessels, forcing them to retreat.
 The enemy ships turned out to be civilian merchant vessels and a trawler, all from European nations, although the inaccurate Russian shelling meant that no loss of life was reported in this incident.

 The Fate of the Baltic Fleet in the Russo-Japanese War

 The Russian Baltic Fleet continued its journey to Japan although the events of Dogger Bank meant they had to make huge changes to the route they had planned to take.
-Following the incident the British barred the Russians from using the Suez Canal and also prevented the Russian ships from re-fuelling at British controlled ports.
+Following the incident, the British barred the Russians from using the Suez Canal and also prevented the Russian ships from re-fuelling at British controlled ports.
 This meant that the Russians had to abandon their original route of getting to Japan via the Mediterranean and Suez Canal and instead take a much longer route, circumnavigating the entire continent of Africa and resulting in a journey of almost 20,000 miles which took many months.